100% free premium coloring pages · No email required · New designs every week

 A cute raccoon and fox dressed as cowboys sitting on a bench with luggage in a wild west setting.

-Download Instructions
+Download instructions

-• Print on standard 8.5" x 11" paper for best results
+• Print on standard 8.5" × 11" paper for best results.

-• Use the "Fit to page" option in your printer settings
+• Use the "Fit to page" option in your printer settings.

-• Print as many copies as you need for personal use
+• Print as many copies as you need for personal use.

-About this Page
+About this page

 This adorable coloring page shows a cute raccoon and fox dressed up as cowboys, relaxing on a bench with their luggage, ready for wild west adventures.
 With cowboy hats and bandanas, these animal friends are perfect for sparking kids' imagination about western stories and cute animal companions.

-Coloring Suggestions
+Coloring suggestions

 • Use gray and black for the raccoon with a classic raccoon mask pattern around the eyes